wanghanchengchn/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hello, my name is Hancheng Wang (王瀚橙).
-I am a first-year Ph.D. candidate in the Department of Computer Science and Technology, Nanjing University.
+I am a first-year PhD student in the Department of Computer Science and Technology at Nanjing University, supervised by professor <a href="https://cs.nju.edu.cn/gchen/">Guihai Chen</a> and <a href="https://cs.nju.edu.cn/daihp/">Haipeng Dai</a>.
 My research interests include data mining and parallel computing.

-Currently, I am working on improving performance of cuckoo filter.
+Currently, I am working on improving the performance of cuckoo filter.